Parabolic Deligne-Lusztig varieties: Eigenspaces and roots of

-As (ii) and the equivalence of (iii) and (iv) are invariant by a conjugacy in $B$ which sends $\bw\phi$ to $B^+\phi$ and $\bI$ to another subset of $\bS$, we may replace $(\bw\phi,\bI)$ by a conjugate as in Lemma \ref{69}, thus assume that $w$ and $I$ satisfy the assumptions of the next lemma.
+As (ii) and the equivalence of (iii) and (iv) are invariant by a conjugacy in $B$ which sends $\bw\phi$ to $B^+\phi$ and $\bI$ to another subset of $\bS$, we may replace $(\bw\phi,\bI)$ by the conjugate $(\bw'\phi,\bJ)$, thus assume that $w$ and $I$ satisfy the assumptions of the next lemma.